-(a) All staff records shall be available for consultation by the staff member concerned or by their legal representatives.

-(b) No staff records shall be made available to any person outside the corporation except the authorized governmental agencies.
+- (a) All staff records shall be available for consultation by the staff member concerned or by their legal representatives. - (b) No staff records shall be made available to any person outside the corporation except the authorized governmental agencies.

-(c) Within the corporation, staff records shall be made available only to those persons with managerial or personnel responsibilities for that staff member, except that

-(d) Staff records shall be made available to the board when requested.
+- (c) Within the corporation, staff records shall be made available only to those persons with managerial or personnel responsibilities for that staff member, except that - (d) Staff records shall be made available to the board when requested.

-11.07 Donor Records
+11.07 Sponsor Donor Records

-(a) All donor records shall be available for consultation by the members and donors concerned or by their legal representatives.

-(b) No donor records shall be made available to any other person outside the corporation except the authorized governmental agencies.

-(c) Within the corporation, donor records shall be made available only to those persons with managerial or personnel responsibilities for dealing with those donors, except that ;

-(d) donor records shall be made available to the board when requested.
+- (a) All sponsor and donor records shall be available for consultation by the members of the Board of Directors and donors concerned or by their legal representatives. - (b) No sponsor or donor records shall be made available to any other person outside the corporation except the authorized governmental agencies. - (c) Within the corporation, sponsor and donor records shall be made available only to those persons with managerial or personnel responsibilities for dealing with those sponsors and donors, except that; - (d) donor records shall be made available to the board when requested.

-ARTICLE XII codes of ethics and whistle blower Policy
+ARTICLE XII CODES OF ETHICS AND WHISTLEBLOWER POLICY

+12.01 Purpose

-Reno Gleaning Project Inc. requires and encourages directors, officers and employees to observe and practice high standards of business and personal ethics in the conduct of their duties and responsibilities.
-The employees and representatives of the corporation must practice honesty and integrity in fulfilling their responsibilities and comply with all applicable laws and regulations.
-It is the intent of Reno Gleaning Project Inc. to adhere to all laws and regulations that apply to the corporation and the underlying purpose of this policy is to support the corporation's goal of legal compliance.
-The support of all corporate staff is necessary to achieving compliance with various laws and regulations.
+Veterans Up North Rodeos, Inc. requires and encourages directors, officers, and contractors to observe and practice high standards of business and personal ethics in the conduct of their duties and responsibilities while representing the Corporation, so as to not bring discredit upon the Corporation, other Directors and/or themselves.
+The contractors and representatives of the corporation must practice honesty and integrity in fulfilling their responsibilities and comply with all applicable laws and regulations.
+It is the intent of Veterans Up North Rodeos, Inc. to adhere to all laws and regulations that apply to the corporation and the underlying purpose of this policy is to support the corporation's goal of legal compliance.
+The support of all corporate staff is necessary to achieve compliance with various laws and regulations.